axelvaldez/radical-companies/_posts/radical-model/2023-04-17-feelings-are-not-enough.markdown

  <p>Beware that it may all be in your head; you may have fallen in your own trap. <span class="_quotespan">My baby doggy wants me to lay down with him.</span>

 <h1>Relationships</h1>
  <p>Feelings are not enough, they have to come out of your head to anchor a relationship.
 The relationship must be nurtured with communication and love, not force.
-Then, and only then, do your feelings become meaningful to the world.</p>
+Then, and only then, do your feelings become meaningful to others.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
  <span style="float:left;  "><a href="https://radicalcompanies.com/2022/12/13/meaning-and-belonging-are-not-enough">  Previous</a></span>